qualityshepherd/brine/assets/posts/southern_coast.md

 The hamlet folk avoid the nearby Boat Hag [#1506], claiming her presence spoils their catches.
 Rotten fish regularly appear on her doorstep, though no one admits to leaving them.

 **1503 Split Oak** A massive oak tree, split by siege engines during the battle, still stands - both halves alive and growing apart.
 Moss-covered stones from the war machines lie scattered at its base.

+**1505 The Tree of the Hollow Sister** A massive oak, hollowed from within, its trunk split and blackened by decay.
+Its fall cursed the land.
+From here to the sea, trees stand withered, their roots severed, their bark peeling away.
+Yet, the Hollow Sister lives.

 **1506 The Boat Hag** An overturned fishing boat serves as dwelling, its weathered hull grown thick with moss and marsh vines.
 Smoke from strange herbs seeps through the cracks while marsh birds deliver messages in exchange for scraps.
 Locals leave offerings at her door—they say rotten fish draws darker things away.